-How to watch HBO’s ‘The Idol’ starring Lily-Rose Depp and The Weeknd
+How to watch HBO’s ‘The Idol’ starring Lily-Rose Depp and the Weeknd

 The HBO series drops one episode exclusively on Max every week.
 With the first one rolled out on 4 June, the second episode, titled “Double Fantasy,” releases on 11 June.
 This is followed by “Daybreak” on 18 June, while the fourth and fifth episodes will release on 25 June and 2 July, respectively.
 Season 1 finale of the six-episode show is slated to go on air on 9 July.

 The episodes will also be available for online streaming on Max on the same dates.
-Max streaming plans start from USD 10 per month with ads, and those opting to go ad-free can purchase the USD 16 per month package.
-The new Ultimate ad-free slab costs USD 20 monthly (or USD 200 per year) and includes streaming on four devices simultaneously, 4K Ultra HD resolution, 100 offline downloads and Dolby Atmos sound.
+Max streaming plans start from USD 10 per month (INR 826.73) with ads, and those opting to go ad-free can purchase the USD 16 per month (INR 1,322.66) package.
+The new Ultimate ad-free slab costs USD 20 monthly (INR 1,653.32) (or USD 200 per year/INR 16,533.24) and includes streaming on four devices simultaneously, 4K Ultra HD resolution, 100 offline downloads and Dolby Atmos sound.

 What is The Idol about?